ShrimantaGarain/InstaMemer/Readme.md

-# Instamemexbot

 ## About
-**Instamemexbot** is bot which automatically post Memes and Facts on Instagram .
+Its is bot which automatically post Memes and Facts on Instagram .
 The bot posts top Memes from Reddit pages.
 Bot also post amazing facts and photographs linked with a keyword from the facts.

 ## How it works and what it does?